Skip to contents

 # \donttest{

-# Get monthly CES data with simplified table structure
+# Get complete monthly CES data with simplified table structure (default)

 ces_monthly <- get_national_ces()